-First understand the basic tenets of pressure man-to-man defense.
-I used to say that there is probably no reason to use the pack line defense if you have excellent, quick athletes who are good defenders... just keep the intense pressure on, using the standard pressure man-to-man defense.
-On the other hand, the pack line defense will perhaps help less talented teams "hang in there" with better teams, and can also help a team having difficulty preventing point guard dribble-penetration.
+First understand pressure man-to-man defense.
+I used to say that there is probably no reason to use the pack line defense if you have excellent, quick athletes who are good defenders.
+Just use standard pressure man-to-man defense.
+On the other hand, the pack line defense will help less talented teams compete with better teams, and will also help prevent point guard dribble-penetration.

 The "pack line"

-The pack line man-to-man defense is also called a "sagging" man-to-man defense.
+The pack line man-to-man defense is a "sagging" man-to-man defense.
 The idea is to clog the inside, protect the paint, and prevent dribble-penetration.
-Instead of defenders (whose man is one pass away) playing on the line in denial, they will sag back inside the imaginary "pack line".
+Instead of defenders (whose man is one pass away) playing on the line in denial, they sag back inside the imaginary "pack line".
 The pack line is an imaginary line two feet inside the 3-point arc (see diagram A).
 The four defenders off the ball are positioned inside that line.

-You will usually have one defender pressuring the ball outside, and the other four defenders inside the pack line.
+One defender pressures the ball, while the other four defenders are inside the pack line, hedging in the gaps.
 This allows the pass on the perimeter, but closes down the gaps and prevents dribble-penetration.
 The prime goal, as in any defense, is to stop the ball.

 Pressure the ball

-When the ball is on the perimeter, the on-ball defender applies tight, harassing pressure should be applied by the defender.
+When the ball is on the perimeter, the on-ball defender applies tight, harassing pressure.
 He/she must stop the ball, make the ball-handler uncomfortable, and make it difficult for the ball-handler to see the floor.
-The on-ball defender does his/her best to contain and pressure the ball, but if he/she is beaten, the pack line gapping defenders are there to give help and stop the ball.
-So the on-ball defender can have some confidence and trust that his teammates will be there to help, even if the opponent is a little quicker.
+The on-ball defender contains and pressures the ball, but if he/she is beaten, the pack line gapping defenders are there to give help and stop the ball.
+So the on-ball defender can feel confident and trust that his teammates will be there to help, even if the opponent is quicker.

 Stopping the gaps

 It's pretty hard to do all three things... deny, help and recover.
 In the pack line defense, gapping defenders only have to help and recover, and it is easier because the defender is already in position to give help.
-Gapping defenders are inside the pack line in a "ball-you-man" position, and must re-position themselves as the ball and the offensive players move.
-There is one instance wherein all players go into complete deny, and that is when there is a dead ball situation (the ball-handler has used up his/her dribble).
-Everyone will yell, "dead, dead, dead" and deny the next pass, looking for the 5-second call.
+Gapping defenders are inside the pack line in a "ball-you-man" position, and reposition themselves as the ball and the offensive players move.
+The one instance when all players go into complete deny is when there is a dead ball situation (the ball-handler has stopped the dribble).
+Everyone yells, "dead, dead, dead" and denies the next pass, looking for the 5-second call.

 Notice in diagram B above that X1 is pressuring the ball, while the remaining four defenders are inside the pack line.
-As O1 attempts to dribble-penetrate, the X2 defender slides in to help stop the dribble.
+As O1 attempts to dribble-penetrate, the X2 defender is already in position to help stop the dribble.
 When the pass goes back out to O2, or O1 picks up his/her dribble, X2 immediately recovers to his own man O2.

-In stopping the seams (gaps), the idea is that X2 will fake a trap on the ball just to stop the dribble, but instead of actually trapping, once the ball is stopped, will immediately recover to his man (assuming the pass goes there).
-Importantly, a gapping defender should always be able to see his own man and never turn his back to his man.
-Otherwise, his man could flare cut or back-cut uncontested.
+In stopping the seams (gaps), X2 fakes a trap on the ball just to stop the dribble, but instead of actually trapping, once the ball is stopped, immediately recovers to his man (assuming the pass goes there).
+Importantly, a gapping defender should always be able to see his own man.
+Otherwise, his man could back-cut or flare-cut uncontested.

 In diagram C above, the ball is passed to O3.
 O1 immediately "jumps to the ball" and drops back inside the pack line.
-X3 quickly closes-out and applies pressure on the ball (O3).
+X3 quickly closes-out with high hands and applies pressure on the ball (O3).

 Defenders should close-out with hands high in order to contest the outside shot, and then assume the usual defensive stance when the ball is put on the floor, or the initial shot is stopped.
-Yes, it is possible that the offensive player may attempt to dribble around the closing defender, but then we have the seams stopped with our other four defenders.
-Also, when closing out, this does not mean "flying" or leaping at the ball.
+The offensive player may attempt to dribble around the closing defender, but we have the seams stopped with our other four defenders.
+When closing out, this does not mean "flying" out or leaping at the ball.
 The defender must keep his feet on the floor and contain the ball.
-Once the defender has closed-out on the ball, he/she maintains good pressure on the ball.
+Once the defender has closed-out, he/she maintains good pressure on the ball.

-In defending the low post, defenders should be full-fronting when the ball is at the top (diagram C), or in the corner (diagram E).
+In defending the low post, defenders full-front when the ball is at the top (diagram C), or in the corner (diagram E).
 When the ball is on the wing (diagram D), a 3/4 front from the top side is used by many coaches.
 This works with this defense because the wing defenders deny the baseline.

 Pick and roll screens

-Some teams might want to use both... the usual man-to-man pressure defense (call it "Red"), and the pack line defense (call it "Blue").
-Using the pack line defense can help a good man-to-man team that is having difficulty stopping a good point guard and dribble-penetration.
+Some teams might want to use both... man-to-man pressure defense (call it "Red"), and the pack line defense (call it "Blue").
+Using the pack line defense can help a good man-to-man team that is having difficulty stopping point guard dribble-penetration.